kleineluka/backlace/README.md

 Backlace is a versatile anime (also toon/pbr) shader for Unity and VRChat.
 Despite mainly serving as a starting point for future projects, you will find that Backlace is packed with a wide range of features- from anime character shading, to screen-space rim lighting, to procedural glitter.

 ## Features 🌈
 Backlace comes in three variants: Core, Advanced, and Fun.
-Each variant builds off the previous one, adding more features and complexity.
-Additionally, there are "Fun Grabpass" and "Fun Outline" versions in order to preserve performance where otherwise unnecessary.
+Each variant builds off the previous one by adding more features and complexity.
+Additionally, there are "Grabpass" and "Outline" sub-variants in order to preserve performance where otherwise unnecessary (ex.
+"Fun Grabpass" or "Core Outline").
+The idea of this system is to allow you to **pick and choose** how heavy of a shader is needed for your project.

 <details>
   <summary><b>Core Features</b></summary>